edgewall/trac/doc/api/trac_util_text.rst

-Encoding `unicode` to `str` is usually directly performed by calling `encode()` on the `unicode` instance, while decoding is preferably left to the `to_unicode` helper function, which converts `str` to `unicode` in a robust, guaranteed successful way.
+Encoding `unicode` to `str` is usually directly performed by calling `encode()` on the `unicode` instance, while decoding is preferably left to the `to_unicode` helper function, which converts `str` to `unicode` in a robust and guaranteed successful way.

 .. autofunction :: to_unicode